Genesys Cloud support of 10DLC (10-Digit Long Code)

 In 2021, the US/CA wireless carriers commercialized 10DLC (10-Digit Long Code) to legitimize A2P (Application-to-Person) text messaging, creating a formal process for allowing 10-digit local phone numbers to be used to send and receive text messages.
-The goal for 10DLC is part of a concerted effort to decrease text spam and phishing messages.
+The goal for 10DLC is part of a concerted effort to decrease text spam and phishing text messages.
 All text messaging programs using US/CA 10-Digit local phone numbers, regardless of the use case, must be registered to avoid blocking.

 What is A2P text messaging (SMS)?

-The wireless carriers classify A2P text messaging as any business-to-consumer SMS routing to or from software regardless of the use case.
+The wireless carriers classify A2P text messaging as any SMS routing to or from software regardless of the use case.
 This means that any SMS sent from or received by Genesys software is classified as A2P.

 What is 10DLC?